shariq1989/cookbook/content/recipe/Singapore_Noodles.md

 * 2 Eggs, beaten with two pinches Kosher Salt
 * ½ medium White Onion, thinly sliced
 * ½ medium Red Bell Pepper, stemmed, seeded, julienned
-* 12 Snow Peas, stemmed, tough strings removed, and slice thinly on the bias
+* 12 Snow Peas, stemmed, tough strings removed, and thinly sliced
 * ½ medium Carrot, julienned
 * 1 tbsp Yellow Curry Powder, divided
 * Kosher Salt, to taste
-* 2 Scallions, thinly sliced
+* 2 Scallions, greens thinly sliced
 * 2 tsp Toasted Sesame Oil

 #### DIRECTIONS

-1. Pat shrimp dry and place in a small bowl.
+1. Pat shrimp dry and place them in a small bowl.
 Add 1 tsp canola oil and 1/2 tsp fish sauce.
 Mix well and set aside in the refrigerator.
 2. Place rice noodles in a large bowl and cover with boiling water.
 Let stand for 5 minutes.
 Drain noodles in a colander, rinse with cold running water, then drain until dry.
 Using scissors, cut the bundle of noodles in half.
 3. Combine garlic, soy sauce, Shaoxing wine, white pepper, sugar, and remaining 2 tsp fish sauce.
 Mix well and set aside.
 4. Heat 1 tsp canola oil in a wok or nonstick skillet over high heat, tilting to swirl oil, until smoking.
-Add eggs and let cook undisturbed for about 10 second, then gently move the eggs back and forth with a spatula until they start to firm up.
-Break the eggs into small pieces, then set aside in a large bowl.
+Add eggs and let cook undisturbed for about 10 seconds.
+Gently move the eggs back and forth with a spatula until they firm up.
+Break the eggs into small pieces and set aside.
-5. Wipe wok clean.
-Return wok to high heat, add 2 tsp oil and heat until smoking.
+5. Wipe pan clean and return to high heat, add 2 tsp oil and warm until smoking.
 Add shrimp and stir-fry for 30 seconds.
 Add onion and continue to stir-fry for another 30 seconds.
 Add red bell pepper and snow peas and stir for another 30 seconds, then add carrots.
 6. Add 1 tsp curry powder and salt.
 Cook, tossing, until curry is evenly distributed.
-Scrape wok contents into bowl with eggs.
+Scrape the pan contents into a bowl with eggs.
-7. Wipe wok clean again.
+7. Wipe the pan clean again.
 Heat remaining 2 tbsp canola oil over high heat until smoking.
 Add the rice-stick noodles and stir-fry for 30 seconds.
-Add the sauce and remaining 2 tsp curry powder.
-Stir until the curry powder is evenly distributed.
+Add the sauce mixture and remaining 2 tsp curry powder.
+Stir until evenly distributed.
-8. Return egg, shrimp, and vegetables to wok and stir-fry until everything is evenly combined, about 30 seconds.
+8. Return egg, shrimp, and vegetables to pan and stir-fry until everything is evenly combined, about 30 seconds.
 Season with salt (if needed) and remove from heat.
-9. To serve, add scallions and drizzle with sesame oil, mix well, and transfer to a large serving bowl.
+9. Garnish with scallions and drizzle with sesame oil.